How to be a Good Airbnb Guest

 Make Sure You and Your Host Will Get Along

 Once you’ve narrowed down your search to a couple of options, read through each listing thoroughly to make sure you and the host will get along, especially if it’s a longer stay.
 If their personality and their hosting style is not clear in their listing, send them a message letting them know about any requests or questions you might have.
 If you need access to a kitchen, you might want to ask if they allow space in the fridge for your food, or if they allow you to cook at any time of day.
-If you like to only stay in Airbnbs where you are the only room rented out, write them to verify that you are the only room they list.
+If you like to be the only Airbnb guest and stay in the only room rented, write them to verify that you plan to book the only room they list.

 Verify Any House Rules with Your Host